 Everybody has their thing, and for cartoonist and photographer Eric Stanton, his was female dominance.
 A contemporary of Batters, you’ll often find their work on display together.
 Hmmm, a Domme who tortures her submissives by denying them her feet (a la Batters) - I can definitely see that being a fetish for someone.

 Gene Bilbrew was an African-American cartoonist who went by several pseudonyms: ENEG, Bondy, and Van Rod.
 His specialty was forced feminization of men.
 Most of his work was done in the 1950s.

-As an erotic, kinky, and gay fetish art icon, Tom of Finland was either one of the most hated or revered artists to ever come from Finland.
+One of the better-known fetish artists, Tom of Finland remains an erotic, kinky, and gay fetish art icon.
+He was either one of the most hated or revered artists to ever come from Finland, depending upon your point of view.
 Either way, he had a clear and specific style that harkens back to the beginnings of the gay leather community that gave birth to the Old Guard style of kink.

-The most contemporary artist on this list.
+Micahel Manning is the most contemporary of the fetish artists on this list.
 His style takes you back in time but is no less erotic or kinky.
 He’s a comic book writer and artist.
 A well-known fetish artist with a focus on pan-sexuality and BDSM in fantasy or science fiction settings.

 Have you discovered a new, exciting fetish artist working today?
 Let us know about them in the comments below or on the Fetish.com forum.

 Have you got a high heel fetish?
 You're in good company!
 Fetish.com traces the history of high heels and why this is a common

 Fetish.com takes a look at the popular fetish of tightlacing.
 What are its roots; how has it changed over the years, and what does it look like